Battle of Jaji

 The Battle of Jaji was fought during the Soviet–Afghan War between Soviet Army units, and their allies of the Democratic Republic of Afghanistan against Maktab al-Khidamat in Paktia Province.
 This battle occurred in May 1987, during the first stage of withdrawal of Soviet forces from Afghanistan.
 The objective was to relieve a besieged garrison at Ali Sher, and cut off supply lines to the Mujahideen from Pakistan.
-The battle is primarily known for the participation of the Arab foreign fighter and future founder of Al Qaeda, Osama bin Laden, who acquired his reputation as a divine jihadist warrior as a result of the Mujahideen victory during this battle.
+The battle is primarily known for the participation of the Arab foreign fighter and future founder of al-Qaeda, Osama bin Laden, who acquired his reputation as a "divine" jihadist warrior as a result of the Mujahideen victory during this battle.
 Bin Laden led a group of some 50 Arab foreign fighters during this battle, of which at least 13 were killed in action.

 Background

-In December 1979, the Soviet Union invaded Afghanistan to support the struggling communist regime, sparking the Soviet-Afghan war.
+In December 1979, the Soviet Union invaded Afghanistan to support its struggling communist regime, sparking the Soviet–Afghan War.
 This intervention caused widespread outrage in the Muslim world.
-Osama bin Laden, a scion of the wealthy Saudi Binladin Group, went to Pakistan in early 1980 to support the Afghan resistance against the Soviet invaders, considering it a Jihad.
+Osama bin Laden, a scion of the wealthy Saudi Binladin Group, went to Pakistan in early 1980 to support the Afghan resistance against the Soviet invaders, considering it a jihad.
 However, he did not enter Afghanistan until many years later.
-In October 1984, Abdullah Yusuf Azzam, a Palestinian Salafist also angered by the Soviet invasion, established Maktab al-Khadamat.
+In October 1984, Abdullah Yusuf Azzam, a Palestinian Salafist also angered by the Soviet invasion, established Maktab al-Khadamat (MaK).
 The group aimed to coordinate logistics and support for the Afghan resistance from Pakistan.
 Initially bin Laden agreed to fund the group, with the understanding that the money would directly support the mujahideen on the front lines.
-Together, Azzam and bin Laden's group started publishing Jihad magazine, a monthly Arabic publication focusing on Arab efforts to aid the resistance.
-The magazine proved to be a potent recruitment tool, attracting Muslims worldwide to join the Afghan war, effectively transforming it into a global Jihad.
+Together, Azzam and bin Laden's group started publishing Jihad magazine, a monthly Arabic-language publication focusing on Arab efforts to aid the resistance.
+The magazine proved to be a potent recruitment tool, attracting Muslims worldwide to join the Afghan war, effectively transforming it into a global jihad.